nikkilocke/AccountServer/AccountServer/help/members.md

 These are used to receive subscription payments from one or more members.

-Click *New Subscription Payment" to create a new one.
+Click *New Subscription Payment* to create a new one.
 Or choose an existing one from the *Subscription Payments* listing.

 Choose the bank account into which the money has been paid.